- I received a cash gift for a student organization; do I send it to a recognized Foundation?

-- Each year we get $5,000 to pay for a summer internship for a graduate student.
+- A company gives the University $5,000 to pay for a summer internship for a graduate student.
 The student works at the corporation and earns $4,000 over the summer.
 Should any part of this $5,000 be considered a gift?

-- Our Department head received $10,000 from a corporation to have 3 faculty members review a proposal for the development of a new product.
-A four page written report was produced?
-Should SPA be notified in this instance?
+- Our department Head received $10,000 from a corporation to have three faculty members review a proposal for the development of a new product.
+A four-page written report was produced.
+Should these funds be sent to a recognized Foundation?

 - Do all federal grants regardless of size need to be reported to SPA?

 All sponsored projects (grants, projects, sponsored agreements) except directly awarded fellowships should be processed by SPA regardless of size.
 However, University personnel who consult for the federal government should do so as private individuals, not as agents of the University of Minnesota.
 Such personal transactions should be between the individual and the federal department or agency.

 - Board of Regents Policy: Foundations states that the University of Minnesota Foundation and the Minnesota Landscape Arboretum Foundation are the recognized foundations for receiving gifts to the University.
 Where should I deposit gifts directed to an existing University endowment account established within the University system?